Nexmo/nexmo-developer/_tutorials/real-time-feed.md

 ---
 title: Real-time data feed into multiple channels using Messages API
 products: messages
-description: This tutorial looks at a use case where the user receives real-time data into their channel.
+description: This tutorial describes a use case where the user receives real-time data into their channel.
 Channels supported are FaceBook Messenger, WhatsApp, Viber and SMS.
 languages:
     - Python
 ---

 # Real-time data feed into multiple channels using Messages API

-This tutorial shows you how to feed data into multiple channels in real-time.
-This tutorial demonstrates sending data into all channels supported by the Messages API.
-While all channels are supported, you will only test SMS in this tutorial.
+This tutorial shows you how to feed data into multiple channels in real-time using the Messages API.
+This tutorial demonstrates sending data into all supported channels.
+Informaton on testing all channels is provided.
 If you are interested in testing using FaceBook Messenger, it is recommended you work through [this tutorial](/tutorials/fbm-product-info) first, as that tutorial contains lots of FaceBook specific information.

-> Please note that only simulated stock prices are used in this tutorial.
+To test WhatsApp and Viber you will need business accounts with those providers.

 ## Example scenario

 In this tutorial you will look sending real-time stock quotes to a user on their channel of choice.
 A user can register to receive data on any supported channel of their choice.
 For example, they could receive the stock quotes via their mobile phone using SMS, or through Facebook Messenger.
 WhatsApp and Viber are also supported.
 For FaceBook Messenger, WhatsApp, and SMS users can register their interest in a particualr stock.
 However, Viber does not support inbound messages to a business, so users would have to register to receive the messages via a website in order to receive data.
 Also, with WhatsApp there is an additional complication which is that WhatsApp requires a business to send the user [an MTM](/messages/code-snippets/send-whatsapp-template) before the user can agree to receive messages.

-> **NOTE:** This tutorial assumes you have already created a Facebook Profile and a Facebook Page, as well as valid WhatsApp and Viber accounts (if you want to test those channels).
-A mobile phone can be used to test the SMS data feed.
+> Please note that only simulated stock prices are used in this tutorial.

 ## Source code

-The source code for this project is available in the Nexmo Community [GitHub repository](https://github.com/nexmo-community/messages-api-real-time-feed).
+The Python source code for this project is available in the Nexmo Community [GitHub repository](https://github.com/nexmo-community/messages-api-real-time-feed).
+Of particular interest is a generic client that provides a convenient way to send a message to any supported channel with a single method call.
+You will also see Python code to handle inbound mesages on WhatsApp, SMS and Messenger.

 ## Prerequisites